mbonne/nsurvey/README.md

 Run script on its own to scan your current connected network.

 $ sudo ./nsurvey

 or

 $ sudo ./nsurvey /path/to/file/listOfSubnets.txt

-In no file specified, script will attempt to fudge the 'subnet to scan' using the gateway and bit prefix of subnet target network in CIDR notation for nmap.
+- In no file specified, script will attempt to fudge the 'subnet to scan' using the gateway and bit prefix of current subnet to target network for nmap.
 This is a bit of hack, open to suggestions for more accurate parsing of connected subnet.